 |30 years||20–55 (non–smoker), 20–50 (smoker)|

-This means you don’t have to pay higher premiums over the entire term of the policy if you only need more coverage for a short period of time.
+This means you don’t have to pay higher rates over the entire term of the policy if you only need more coverage for a shorter period of time.
 In addition, it adds flexibility as it can be hard to predict what financial obligations you may have in 10 or 15 years.